 Why we care

 From the start, Elastic Email made a point to care about the environment.
 By regularly donating to the Ancient Forest Alliance, through the pro-ecological habits of each employee, to the business itself.
-Creating a user-friendly, powerful, and well-priced tool that makes sending emails a pleasant experience.
+Creating a user-friendly, powerful, and well-priced tool that makes sending emails a pleasant experience, supporting the environment at the same time.
 But those are not the only reasons why we care.
 We care because this Earth is the one that we are living in.
 It’s our duty, to not only protect it but to also spread awareness about the topic of deforestation and ecology.
 We believe that every company should make a point to care, and because actions speak louder than words, we are transparent with ours.